richard-hajek/godot-vm-docker/README.md

-# Godot Virtual Machines and Docker Containers
+# Godot Virtual Machine based Docker Containers

 Welcome!
-This plugin allows one to add VM and Docker support and interaction to any Godot project!
+This plugin allows one to add Docker container support and interaction to any Godot project!
-It is a base for an upcoming game called Hackfest!
+It is a base for an upcoming game called *Hackfest*!

 ## Info
 - Natively allows one to use *Dockerfiles* within the editor
-- In-game objects can be made computer peripherals - making them accessible from within the docker container
+- In-game objects can be made computer peripherals - making them accessible from within the container
-- Uses a separate virtual machine to run docker daemon which in turn runs the docker images
+- Uses a separate *virtual machine* to run *Docker containers* (Meaning you cannot run other VMs without hacking the plugin, main focus is to support many Docker containers)
 - Does *NOT* require privileges to run (achieving that was rough)

 ## Dependencies